 Introduction to Monolithic Kernel

-Monolithic Kernel is a type of operating system architecture that supports the basic feature of computer operations such as file, memory and resource management.
+Monolithic Kernel is a type of operating system architecture that supports the basic feature of computer operations such as a file, memory, and resource management.
 It is a primitive type of architecture where all the resources are associated with the Kernel space.
-Some of the industry-leading Operating Systems such as Linux, Solaris, OpenVMS AIX, and DOS was build based upon Monolithic Kernel.
+Some of the industry-leading Operating Systems such as Linux, Solaris, OpenVMS AIX, and DOS were build based upon Monolithic Kernel.
 It is kernel architecture suitable for smaller tasks like CPU scheduling and system call as it manages limited resources.
-However, because of its security, reliability, and speed of access, most of the financial projects use Monolithic kernel-based operating systems.
+However, because of its security, reliability, and speed of access, most financial projects use Monolithic kernel-based operating systems.

 - All the hardware components which are needed for processing is embedded inside the kernel.

 - Since all the components are present inside the kernel, they can communicate with each other directly and also with the kernel.